Liverpool beat West Ham as Nunez off the mark at Anfield

 Tactical focus

-Liverpool went with Nunex up top and Firmino just behind him and it worked well as Uruguayan ace stretched West Ham’s defense and direct balls into the box, like the one for his goal, causes chaos.
+Liverpool went with Nunez up top and Firmino just behind him and it worked well as Uruguayan ace stretched West Ham’s defense and direct balls into the box, like the one for his goal, caused chaos.
 Henderson and Thiago were a force in the holding midfield role as this new Liverpool 4-2-3-1 is working quite well.

 [ VIDEO: Premier League highlights ]